-Some prescriptions must be filled at a specialized pharmacy.
-Specialized pharm acies include: □Pharmacies that supply drugs for home infusion therapy. □ Pharmacies that supply drugs for residents of a long-term care (LTC) facility. facility (such as a nursing home) has its own pharmacy.
-If you have any diffic Part D benefits in an LTC facility, please contact Customer Service. • □ Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Healt available in Puerto Rico).
-Except in emergencies, only Native Americans or A access to these pharmacies in our network. • ( □ Pharmacies that dispense drugs that are restricted by the FDA to certain local require special handling, provider coordination, or education on their use.
-(National Should happen rarely.)
+S ome prescriptions must be filled at a specialized pharmacy.
+Specialized pharmacies include: □Pharmacies that supply drugs for home infusion therapy. □ Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+Usually, a LTC facility (such as a nursing home) has its own pharmacy.
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. □ Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. □ Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+(Note: This scenario should happen rarely.)